 - Typical International Baccalaureate offer

-32 points overall with a grade of 6 in each of 3 Higher Level subjects to include Chemistry and one other science or maths.
+36 points overall with a grade of 6 in each of 3 Higher Level subjects to include chemistry and one other science or mathematics.
 If English is not offered as one of the Diploma subjects (SL or HL) then a score of 6.0 at IELTS (or an equivalent approved qualification) must be offered.

 - Number of places/applicants

 - We receive approximately 1000 applications annually for 230 places in year 1.

 - 83% of our recent graduates were recorded as being in a graduate level job or further study within 6 months of leaving their course

 - 92% student satisfaction in the National Student Survey 2016